 - Depression and Anxiety: Exercise Eases Symptoms (Mayo Foundation for Medical Education and Research) Also in Spanish

-- Depression and Anxiety in Migraine Patients (American Migraine Foundation)
+- The Link Between Migraine, Depression and Anxiety (American Migraine Foundation)

 - Generalized Anxiety Disorder (American Academy of Family Physicians) Also in Spanish

 - Generalized Anxiety Disorder: When Worry Gets Out of Control (National Institute of Mental Health) Also in Spanish